Credit Score for Home Loan 101: What Smart Buyers Need to Know

 If you pay your card on time and in full each month, you’ll be building credit in no time.
 Sure, new credit will negatively impact your score for a time, but the longer-term benefits of making payments each month will help boost your credit over time.

-If you aren’t able to get a regular credit card (retailer and department store credit cards tend to be the easiest to qualify for), then you may be able to get a secured credit card, which requires an upfront deposit that’s held until the card is paid back.
+If you can’t get a regular credit card (retailer and department store credit cards tend to be the easiest to qualify for), you may be able to get a secured credit card, which requires an upfront deposit that’s held until the card is paid back.

 Take on an auto loan